JGohr/Network-Notes/Obsidian/Network Plus Notes/Cabling & Media Distribution.md

         - Cat8 can operate at 30m due to speed
 	    - Cat8 will be the only bandwidth that is not just multiplied by 10

-Keep cable runs under 70m from the IDF (Intermediate Disutribution Frame) to the client
+Keep cable runs under 70m from the IDF (Intermediate Distribution Frame) to the client

 Straight Through Cables (Patch Cables): Contains exact same pinouts on both ends of the cable
-    Crossover Cables: Swap the send and recieve order on one end Wiring Schemes:
+    Crossover Cables: Swap the send and receive order on one end Wiring Schemes:
             - 568A and 568B, B is preferred
             - Creating Cross Over: